Liuyuan999/MOO_Uniform_PF/README.md

   alignment with two reward models, linear-scalarization baselines, SURF/CDF refinement, evaluation, and souping utilities.

-The DST and FishWood notebooks also contain follow-up baseline extensions.
+The DST and FishWood notebooks also contain follow-up implementations of NBI, epsilon-constraint, continuation, and equal-spacing baselines.

 ### Post-submission diagnostics